pfdubois/BridgeBidding/source/Lebensohl.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 If the suit that we want to bid, y, is of lower rank than the preempt, we are
 going to have to bid it at the three level.
-Going through 2N! (relay) Lebesohl
+Going through 2N! (relay) Lebensohl
 shows the weaker hands.

 * 2N! is a relay to 3♣, pass or correct.